Seagate/cortx-management-portal/experiments/full_stack/README.md

 ### CSM-WEB

-Deploy CSM-UI and run ExpressJS server to production:
+Deploy CSM-GUI and run ExpressJS server to production:
-- Copy this "dist" from csm-ui folder to csm-web folder
+- Copy this "dist" from csm-gui folder to csm-web folder
 - Type npm start to start the web server.
-- Access the UI at http://vmip:8080 from browser
+- Access the GUI at http://vmip:8080 from browser